Neckarwestheim Nuclear Power Plant

 Neckarwestheim Nuclear Power Station is a nuclear power plant in Neckarwestheim, Germany, sometimes abbreviated GKN (for Gemeinschaftskraftwerk Neckar), operated by EnBW Kernkraft GmbH, a subsidiary of EnBW.

+As part of the nuclear power phase-out, it was taken out of service on April 15, 2023.

 GKN 1

 Unit I, in service since 1976, carried a nominal electrical power of 840 megawatts.
 The 50 Hz three phase AC power was 567 megawatts and for the 16.7 Hz traction current power 174 MW.
 The traction current generator is the world's largest single-phase AC generators.
 The generator block 1 is rated 21,000 volts at a current of 27,000 amperes, and the traction current generator is rated 14,500 volts and a current of 12,000 amperes.
 The current produced by the generators was stepped up to 220 kilovolts (three-phase alternating current) or 110 kilovolts (single-phase traction current) with the unit transformers.
 Unit I was the only nuclear power station which produced traction current.
 Block I was shut down on 17 March 2011, for a three-month moratorium on nuclear power, an announcement on 30 May 2011 named block I as a unit that would not be returning to service for political reasons.